zachallaun/secd/README.md

 ```
 s e (LDF f.c) => ([f e].s) e c d
 ```
+`LDF` is used to create the `[function context]` closure, packing up some function `f` (just a list of instructions) and the current environment into a pair, and pushing it onto the stack.

 **AP &mdash; Apply function:**
 ```
 ([f e'] v.s) e (AP.c) d => nil (v.e') f (s e c.d)
 ```
+`AP` does the dirty work, transferring control to the function instructions and "installing" that functions arguments and context into the environment register.
+The remaining stack, environment and code registers are also pushed onto the dump so that execution can continue after the function has executed.

+TODO: More in depth here, specifically re: function args

 **RTN &mdash; Return control:**
 ```
 (x.z) e' (RTN.q) (s e c.d) => (x.s) e c d
 ```
+A `RTN` instruction is expected at the end of any function list, and is used to return a value.
+When the `RTN` is encountered, the top value of the stack (`x`) is saved, registers are restored from the dump, and that saved value is pushed onto the restored stack.

 ### Recursive Function Instructions